linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Two illustrations will show how to apply this formula.

 Illustration 3-7.
-An investor has the opportunity to purchase a financial instrument that promises to pay  $500 a year for the next 20 years beginning 1 year from now.
-The financial instrument is being offered for a price of$ 5,300.
+An investor has the opportunity to purchase a financial instrument that promises to pay  \$500 a year for the next 20 years beginning 1 year from now.
+The financial instrument is being offered for a price of\$ 5,300.
 The investor seeks an annual interest rate of 5.5% on this investment.
 Should the investor purchase this financial instrument?

 Because the first payment is to be received 1 year from now, the financial instrument is offering a 20-year annuity of \(500 per year.
 The present value of this ordinary annuity is calculated as follows: